Docs/Security/Authentication

 5

-Server validates response and issues a JWT
+Server validates the response, JIT-provisions the user on first sign-in, and issues a JWT

 6